larson303/pysys/README.md

-# Pysys Python System Utilities
+# Pysys: Python System Utilities

-As a long time BASH/SHELL user, I frequently would create shell scripts and add them to my repo of tools.
+As a long time BASH/SHELL user, I would create shell scripts and add them to a repo of my tools.
-I early on grew weary of noticing that I *should* switch to Perl or Python (no mocking please) because both tools allow the developer/system developer to use actual code and create a framework.
-One of my earliest code commits after my .bashrc was a script for logging.
+Early on, I grew weary of noticing that I *should* switch to Perl or Python (no mocking please) because both languages allow the developer/system developer to use actual code and create a framework with logging and all the benefits of an actual language.
+E.g. Even Perl* used to be (occassionally still is) the go to language for many system administrators because it is better to know Perl than trying to tie together all the shell utilities such as sed, grep, awk, etc.

+- FYI - If you laugh at the the thought of Perl, I dare you to find a faster way to rename a variable in all the subfolders than using the Perl one-liner: `perl -pi -e 's/samplefirm/newfirm/g'` which I would use to create new client projects from a project template and then recursively search and replace the with the new client project name.

+One of my earliest code commits after my .bashrc was a sample for adding scripting to my shell scripts, and it would just build.
 As I moved from Operations to Development (but was also the Dev Server Admin) I wanted to move to more mature solutions to problems, but time and deadlines seemed to make jumping in with the familiar tool easier.

-As time went on, most of my scripts weren't as necessary due to the corporate environment, package.json that could house any node scripts for applications, and most of the work either done in the cloud rather than on a dev Linux server or on a local MacOS.
+As time went on, most of my scripts weren't as necessary due to the corporate environment and doing more middle and front-end work.
+Typically, a package.json will contain any additional funtions that are needed such as kikcing off automated tests or parsing environment config files for special cases, etc.

-Now that I am spending more time developing on my own time and desires, I started to create my own tools for managing my Windows systems, and thought other people may appreciate some of the utilities I am developing.
-Maybe it's just my ADHD, but it doesn't seem uncommon for developers to have a 1-2TB HD as well as a couple of external 2TB+ drives for back up.
-For me, I copied files to my backups over time - despite the fact I may have switched laptops or 're-organized` so ended up with duplicate files along the way.
-Dealing with multiple versions of folders with pictures and videos, I made my move (finally) to switch to using Python for sys admin tasks - even if it is just for my local system.
+Now that I am spending more time developing on my own time and desires, I started to create my own tools for managing my personal Windows systems, and thought other people may appreciate some of the utilities I am developing more out of the joy of coding than necessity.
+So, even if you don't need any of these scripts I hope you at least get inspired to create some of you own, even if it is just for the joy of coding.

+**Happy Hacking**

+NOTE: In case you are newer to Python, the venv is to create a local virtual environment for

 # Utilities: